Ginny Estupinian PhD, ABPP

 Can therapy help me make difficult decisions about my parent's care?

 Yes, therapy provides a structured framework for complex decision-making about assisted living, medical interventions, financial planning, and end-of-life care.
-Dr. Estupinian’s neuropsychological expertise helps you understand cognitive changes in your parent while developing strategies for difficult conversations with siblings, healthcare providers, and your parent.
+Dr. Estupinian’s neuropsychological expertise helps you understand your parent’s cognitive changes while developing strategies for difficult conversations with siblings, healthcare providers, and your parent.
 You’ll learn to navigate guilt, family conflict, and ethical considerations while making decisions aligned with your values.

 What specific skills will I learn in caregiver support therapy?